On the Satisfaction Probabilities of $k$-CNF Formulas: Introduction

-The proof of Theorem~\ref{thm-order} will need only basic properties of well-ordered sets of reals, like their being closed under finite sums and unions, and the following simple relationship (which also underlies the analysis of Akmal and Williams~\cite{AkmalW2021}) between the satisfaction probability of a formula $\phi$ and the size of \emph{packings} $\pi \subseteq \phi$, which are just sets of pairwise variable-disjoint clauses (recall that $\operatorname{cp}_k = 1-2^{-k}$):
+The proof of Theorem~\ref{thm-order} will need only basic properties of well-ordered sets of reals, like their being closed under finite sums and unions, and a simple relationship (which also underlies Akmal and Williams' analysis~\cite{AkmalW2022}) between the satisfaction probability of a formula~$\phi$ and the size of \emph{packings} $\pi \subseteq \phi$, which are just sets of pairwise variable-disjoint clauses:

 \begin{lemma}[Packing Probability Lemma] Let $\phi \in k\Lang{cnfs}$ and let $\pi \subseteq \phi$ be a packing.
-Then $\sigma(\phi) \le \operatorname{cp}_k^{|\pi|}$ and, equivalently, $\log_{\operatorname{cp}_k}(\sigma(\phi)) \ge |\pi|$. \end{lemma} \begin{proof} We have $\sigma(\phi) \le \sigma(\pi) = \prod_{c \in \pi} (1-2^{-|c|}) = \prod_{c \in \pi} \operatorname{cp}_{|c|} \le \operatorname{cp}_k^{|\pi|}$ as all clauses of~$\pi$ are variable-disjoint and, hence, their satisfaction probabilities are pairwise independent. \end{proof}
+Then $\Prob{\phi} \le (1-2^{-k})^{|\pi|}$ and, equivalently, $\log_{1-2^{-k}}(\Prob{\phi}) \ge |\pi|$. \end{lemma} \begin{proof} We have $\Prob{\phi} \le \Prob{\pi} = \prod_{c \in \pi} (1-2^{-|c|}) \le (1-2^{-k})^{|\pi|}$ as all clauses of~$\pi$ are variable-disjoint and, hence, their satisfaction probabilities are pairwise independent. \end{proof}

-A simple consequence of the Packing Probability Lemma will be that for every $\phi \in k\Lang{cnfs}$, we can write $\sigma(\phi)$ as a sum $\sum_{i=1}^s \sigma(\phi_i)$ with $\phi_i \in (k-1)\Lang{cnfs}$ in such a way that $s$ depends only on~$\sigma(\phi)$, which will almost immediately yield Theorem~\ref{thm-order}.
+A simple consequence of the Packing Probability Lemma will be that for every $\phi \in k\Lang{cnfs}$, we can write $\Prob{\phi}$ as a sum $\sum_{i=1}^s \Prob{\phi_i}$ with $\phi_i \in (k-1)\Lang{cnfs}$ in such a way that $s$ depends only on~$\Prob{\phi}$, which will almost immediately yield Theorem~\ref{thm-order}.

-\subparagraph*{Algorithmic Results.} The algorithm for deciding $k\Lang{sat-prob}_{\ge \delta}$ in~\cite{AkmalW2021} is complex (in the words of the authors: ``[it] depends on quite a few parameters, so the analysis becomes rather technical'' and, indeed, the description of these parameters and constants alone takes one and a half pages, followed by eleven pages of analysis).
-Surprisingly, the purely order-theoretic Theorem~\ref{thm-order} allows us to derive three simple algorithms for $k\Lang{sat-prob}_{\ge \delta}$, Algorithms~\ref{algo-sunflower}, \ref{algo-subsets} and~\ref{algo-intervals}, whose underlying ideas we briefly describe in the following.